dsoto/GHTC-2014/abstract/abstract.md

 grid.
 Current investment focuses on centralized power plants and grid expansion.
 In the absence of public funding, the unelectrified rural populations must rely on private financing.
-In this paper, I compare the financial returns from pico-power consumer products for lighting and mobile phone charging and the available financing for consumers from microfinancing.
-For many investments, there is not a technical and financial option that allows consumers to reduce their energy expenditures.
+In this paper, I compare the financial returns from watt-scale consumer products for lighting and mobile phone charging and the available financing for consumers from microfinancing.
 A comparison of the avoided cost in kerosene or phone charging and the monthly payment for a product shows that microfinance loan payments often exceed the avoided cost.
 Many customers are not able to tolerate these higher recurring payments even though in the